Urinary Incontinence Overview

 There are four types of urinary incontinence:

-• Urgency – patients often have strong, sudden and frequent urges to urinate and aren’t able to hold urine long enough to reach a restroom.
+- Urgency – patients often have strong, sudden and frequent urges to urinate and can’t hold urine long enough to reach a restroom.

 What causes urinary incontinence?